shapeshed/shapeshed.com/content/posts/examine-headers-with-netcat.md

-{
-  "slug": "examine-headers-with-netcat",
-  "title": "Examining request headers with netcat", "date": "2014-02-19T08:38:19+00:00",
++++
+date = "2014-02-19T08:38:19+00:00"
-  "description": "How to use Netcat to examine request headers from user agents or applications.", "tags": [
+description = "How to use Netcat to examine request headers from user agents or applications." slug = "examine-headers-with-netcat" tags = ["Opinion"] title = "Examining request headers with netcat"

-    "Opinion"
-  ]
-}
++++

 ## Outside in Request Headers